-The current Mazda3 hatchback, launched at the start of 2014, boasts a very appealing design and will do everything you require of a hatchback quietly and without fuss.
+The current Mazda 3 hatchback boasts a very appealing design and will do everything you require of a hatchback quietly and without fuss.

 Since it has Volkswagen Golf underpinnings, the Leon should always be a competent car, but it's also fun to drive, comfortable and well-built too.
 In the right trim, the style of the SEAT Leon looks sufficiently cool and different from the rest of the pack.

-All current Leon hatchbacks are five-door and have a big cabin, so practicality worries are unlikely to ever be an issue.
+While the Leon SC is a three-door model, all Leon hatchback specs are five-door and have a big cabin, so practicality worries are unlikely to ever be an issue.

 Allright, so you could consider saving a couple of extra grand for a Volkswagen Golf, but it’s unnecessary to be a badge snob around this car.
 The Leon has all the tools needed to be a decent family car and it looks the part as well.

 The British-built Vauxhall Astra hatchback has been ever-present among the top ten bestselling new cars in Britain for a few decades.

-Helping this car keep with up its illustrious rivals is its very competitive price and the diverse specification line-up.
+Helping this car keep with up its illustrious rivals is its very competitive price range and the diverse specification line-up.
 Also welcome is the plentiful head and legroom for passengers both front and rear.

 There are many specifications to pick in the Astra hatchback range to suit different priorities, whether its speed or running costs.

 The driving experience of the Astra is safe and very well refined.
-These qualities along with its low entry price and smart, spacious design has allowed the Astra to keep in touch with the market for decades.
+These qualities along with its low entry price and smart, spacious design has allowed the British-built Astra to keep in touch with the market for decades.